Have you ever seen a post on Twitter, Instagram, or YouTube saying:

 Scammers know how to play with our emotions: they use FOMO (fear of missing out), urgency, and flashy graphics to make you believe it’s your lucky day.
 Moreover, it’s easy to fall for something that looks legit, especially if you’re new to crypto trading or Bitcoin investing.

-Crypto giveaway scams follow a well-rehearsed script designed to look real and make you act fast, before you have time to think.
+Crypto giveaway scams are planned to look real and push you to act quickly before you can think it through.

 Here’s how the scam usually unfolds: